-During the first week of infection, Zika virus can be found in your blood and passed to a mosquito that bites you.
+When you are infected with Zika, the virus can be found in your blood and passed to a mosquito that bites you.
 An infected mosquito can then spread the virus to other people.
+This process is called human-to-mosquito-to-human transmission.
 To prevent others from getting sick, strictly avoid all mosquito bites for three weeks.

 Zika virus can also be spread during sex by a partner infected with Zika virus to his or her sex partner(s).
-It is still unknown how long the virus can be spread through sex, but it may be 6 months or longer.
-To prevent Zika from spreading, use condoms correctly every time you have sex or abstain from sex.
-How long to continue using a condom or waiting to have sex depends on the couple’s situation and concerns.
+To prevent Zika from spreading, use condoms (or other barriers to prevent infection) correctly every time you have sex or abstain from sex.
+How long to continue using a condom or waiting to have sex depends on each couple’s situation and concerns

 Zika virus could also be spread through blood transfusions.
-If you have had Zika virus, do not donate blood at this time.
+If you have Zika virus, follow official guidelines

 What is Pennsylvania doing to protect its residents?

-The Pennsylvania Department of Health is also offering Zika prevention kits free of charge to pregnant women.
+The Pennsylvania Department of Health is also offering Zika Virus Prevention Kits free of charge to pregnant women.
 They can be obtained locally at health departments, federally qualified health centers, community health centers, WIC offices, and other non-profit organizations that service women who are either low-income or homeless.
 Pregnant women can find a kit provider

 in their local area.